matt-neave/verificationAwareElixir/report_dump/last meeting.md

 #### Background
 - Not sure why the CSP section is used.
-The notion of actors and message-passing is, but not the formal math.
+The notion of actors and message-passing is, but not the formal math.  ✅
-- Could compare and contract shared memory and message passing styles (i.e. CSP to shared memory).
+- Could compare and contract shared memory and message passing styles (i.e. CSP to shared memory). ✅
-- The formal math is never used.
+- The formal math is never used. ✅
-- Explain how Elixir and Go are inspired by CSP.
+- Explain how Elixir and Go are inspired by CSP. ✅
-- CSP should be mentioned, but not formally introduced?
+- CSP should be mentioned, but not formally introduced? ✅
-- CSP and Elixir are very different.
+- CSP and Elixir are very different.  ✅
 - Would rather focus on the title straight away... verification-awareness and actor based message passing.

 - Solution is verification is typically model checking.
 But also proof assistants are a solution.
 - Concurrency ok.
 LTL ok.
 Safety and liveness ok.
-Fairness ok.
+Fairness ok. ✅

 - 'By using both safety and liveness properties, we can define a 'correct' system, through the evaluation of these temporal formulae.' could go at the start too!! very important to the definition of distributed algorithms.

 - Didnt explain what probabilistic and concurrent support mean in the model checking section.
 Explain before / after the table what they mean, why they are relevant.. why some systems care about them.
 Why the need and want them in wireless sensor networks for example
 - PRIMSM sub too short.
 Bulk it out
 - give an example of what PRISM and BLAST can give answers to
--  random distributed algorithms WRONG =>>> should say "randomised distributed algorithms".
+-  random distributed algorithms WRONG => should say "randomised distributed algorithms" ✅
-- Don't use X discovered Y... use formulate / create / designed ect..
+- Don't use X discovered Y... use formulate / create / designed ect.. ✅
 - Forget about TLA, only mention TLA+.
 - Say 'for example'!
 - instead of 2.3.2, give it a title (i.e. proof assistants)
 - Hoare logic: naranker doesnt understand.
 Remove hoare logic.
 My PRE and POST conditions dont really mean the same as his...
-- **Could argue the notion of defv as a CONTRACT like in the CONTRACT PARADIGM! 'design by contract' is the name!, early languages use eiffel by bertrand meyer.**
+- **Could argue the notion of defv as a CONTRACT like in the CONTRACT PARADIGM! 'design by contract' is the name!, early languages use eiffel by bertrand meyer.** ✅
-- Use 'related work' instead of 'existing work'.
+- Use 'related work' instead of 'existing work'. ✅
 - Remove the examples of dafny, lean ect.
 - Dont bother with the forall quantifer.... get rid of the listings....

 - Gomela deserves it's own section... move the introduction part on Gomela to it's own "related work" section.

 - Add design by contract to related work too.
 Add more about proof assitants to related work.
 We can remove 'Additional Verication Techniques' and push proof assisants and contracts to related.

 # Chapter 3
-- Doesn't like the title.
+- Doesn't like the title.  ✅
-- It's a primer on Elixir and Promela.
+- It's a primer on Elixir and Promela.✅
 - Mention parts of Elixir that aren't supported?
-- Call the chapter **'Elixir and Promela'**
+- Call the chapter **'Elixir and Promela'**✅
 - Talk about unsupported features for both tools.
 (Liven some interest).
 - Add more to the Promela chapter.
-Talk about arrays ect... talk about things it has and I won't use.
+Talk about arrays ect... talk about things it has and I won't use. ✅
 - Control flow example is not good.
-Give a concrete example instead of the half baked one.
+Give a concrete example instead of the half baked one. ✅
-- Add else to the if statement.
+- Add else to the if statement. ✅
-- Show a DO too.
+- Show a DO too. ✅
-- Talk about how else is a negation of all the truths of the other ifs.
+- Talk about how else is a negation of all the truths of the other ifs. ✅
-- Put both side by side! (if and do)
+- Put both side by side! (if and do) ✅
-- Put !! and ?? in the chapter.
+- Put !! and ?? in the chapter. ✅
-- Add active proctypes, atomic (don't need their own sections)
+- Add active proctypes, atomic (don't need their own sections) ✅
 - Mention what parts have been built into promela and what parts are pure limitations.
-At the end mention the key limitations that I have extended!
+At the end mention the key limitations that I have extended! ✅

 - Go through the language first and then the implementation?
 (PUSH 3.2.2 FIRST!!!!!!!!!!!!!!!!!)
 - Swap the order of the 3.2.2 and the intro / 3.2.1!!! want language features!!!!!!!!!!!
 - Mention extra unsupported features!!!!!!!!!!!!!!1
 - Node.spawn is not relevant???????? wtf (talk about the elixir toolchain)
-- **3.2.1 SHOULD be in the BACKGROUND!!!!!!!**
+- **3.2.1 SHOULD be in the BACKGROUND!!!!!!!**  ✅
 - If the elixir chapter becomes short, it could move into the subsequent chapter or the background chapter.

 - **Give the example of a promela program from the Promela manual.
-(Not one I care about)**
+(Not one I care about)** ✅
 - **Similar for Elixir, show an Elixir program (not one I care about) to give examples of what these things look like. (could put the client server one)... or one from a book / the website..... could show half a page example and mention a few things about it alongside some discussion.** 3/4s of a page for each example.
 # Chapter 4